Songs for the Poor Man: Music

-At the root of Songs for the Poor Man is the "steady, melodic drive" of the Zaïrean-style of soukous, the "shimmery Afro-pop dance style," and each song on the album is based on the genre's defining interlaced guitar appregios.
-Unlike conventional soukous however, which is brisk and uptight, Songs for the Poor Man broadens soukous' backbeats while slowing them down, giving them "a touch of professional swagger and a touch of East African funk."
+At the root of Songs for the Poor Man is the "steady, melodic drive" of the Zaïrean-style of soukous, the "shimmery Afro-pop dance style," and each song on the album is based on the genre's defining interlaced guitar arpeggios.
+Unlike conventional soukous however, which is brisk and uptight, Songs for the Poor Man broadens soukousbbackbeats while slowing them down, giving them "a touch of professional swagger and a touch of East African funk."
 According to Bob Tarte of AllMusic, the album's Tanzanian take on soukous "is as restrained as the Zairian form is hedonistic."
 The music is aided by the inclusion of a "fluid East African guitar style and infectious Tanzanian rhythms."

 Music critic Robert Christgau felt the "unbrassy band", consisting of three percussionists, three guitarists, a saxophonist and a bassist, strives in a unique way unlike that of Afro-Parisian music.
 The up-front conga parts, played by Saidi Salum Jumaine, double the guitar lines and, according to Christgau, "convey an esteem for both tribal difference and East African ways that complements the caring precision of Ongala's singing and the undulating buoyancy of his groove."
 The music on the album is broad and spacious, and contains elements of Caribbean and Latin music.
 Ongala's voice on the album has been described as rich, soulful, and weathered.
 "Kipenda Roho" features a "hard drive" while "Mariamu Wangu", Ongala's "own all-time favourite," is based on the popular "mdundiko ngoma," which originates from Dar es Salaam.